Causal Effects in Matching Mechanisms with Strategically Reported Preferences: Introduction

-Many centralized school assignment mechanisms effectively amount to a quasi-experimental design where two groups of individuals who share similar scores are assigned to different schools based on how their scores relate to admission cutoffs.
+Many centralized school assignment mechanisms effectively amount to a quasi\--ex\-per\-i\-men\-tal design where two groups of individuals who share similar scores are assigned to different schools based on how their scores relate to admission cutoffs.
 The assignment in a matching characterized by such cutoffs depends on the student's preferences over feasible schools.
 Unlike in a typical regression discontinuity (RD) design, in this setting, students on the same side of the cutoff do not necessarily receive the same assignment.
-For example, individuals with similar scores just above a certain cutoff may all prefer to go to the same ``school $a$'' but could have very different second-best options if they fall on the other side of the cutoff.
+For example, individuals with similar scores just above a certain cutoff may all prefer to go to the same ``school $j$'' but could have very different second-best options if they fall on the other side of the cutoff.
 In such a context, \cite{kirkeboen2016} construct comparable groups of individuals near a cutoff by conditioning on local preferences---that is, by selecting students whose preferences yield identical first- and second-best options if they fall, respectively, above and below that cutoff.
-Controlling for local preferences that equal a pair of schools, e.g., $(a,b)$, allows the RD to identify the causal effect of a change in the school assignment from $b$ to $a$, averaged over individuals who prefer $a$ over $b$.
-A natural question to ask, then, is how often students submit their true preferences and what the consequences are of controlling for misreported preferences in the RD strategy.
-In fact, most real-world school assignment mechanisms create incentives for students to misreport their preferences. \cite{agarwal2018} and \cite{fack2019} provide thorough discussions with several real-world examples of this.
-Although a powerful identification strategy, this paper shows that the RD strategy that controls for reported preferences raises two important concerns, unless we assume everyone is a truth-teller.
-First, we argue that an average effect over students that truly prefer $a$ over $b$ is more externally valid than an average effect over students that only report to prefer $a$ over $b$ because preference reports could easily change in counterfactuals with different incentives.
-Second, even if interest lies on the second type of average effect, we show that controlling for reported preferences may invalidate the fundamental continuity assumption of the RD identification strategy.
+Controlling for local preferences that equal a pair of schools, e.g., $(j,k)$, allows the RD to identify the causal effect of a change in the school assignment from $k$ to $j$, averaged over individuals who prefer $j$ over $k$.